• Skip to primary navigation

 I especially enjoy these colorful vibrant breakfast bowls during the winter months when I'm craving bright colors and vibrant flavors.
 Whip some up for a cozy and nourishing start to your day!

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this savory sweet potato breakfast bowl recipe, I’d love to see.
-Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this sweet potato breakfast bowl, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Savory Mashed Sweet Potato Breakfast Bowl